songrise/Artist/README.md

 **No** need to train, **no** need to download many ControNets or LoRAs.
 Just use a pretrained Stable Diffusion.

 ## Code Release
-We promise to release the code (probably with a HuggingFace demo) no later than August.
+We promise to release the code (probably with a HuggingFace demo) no later than end of August.